mpyne-navy/dsb-report/dsb-report.md

 is expended on this essential labor, rather than on the task of expressing the designs.

-### The Removal of Expression Difficulties Has Brought Much of the Past Gain. {#the-removal-of-expression-difficulties-has-brought-much-of-the-past-gain. .unnumbered}
+### The Removal of Expression Difficulties Has Brought Much of the Past Gain.

 The essential labor itself has not always taken most of the effort.
 Much of the work was formerly spent on non-essential, incidental difficulties